It hasn’t happened since 1990.

-It hasn’t happened since 1990.
-Not one single student has earned admission as a transfer to Princeton University.
-And that’s because Princeton has had a no-transfer policy.
+For more than 25 years, not a single student has earned admission as a transfer to Princeton University.
+That’s because Princeton has had a no-transfer policy.
 But times are changing for this Ivy League college.
-Beginning in 2018, Princeton will have a plan in place to admit transfer students.
-So in just a couple of short years, each of the eight Ivy League schools will admit transfers.
+Beginning in 2018, Princeton will finally put a plan in place to admit transfer students.
+This means that in a just a few years, all eight Ivy League schools will admit transfer students.

-As reported by Scott Jaschik for “Inside Higher Ed,” “The strategic plan will also result in an additional 125 students being admitted each year (through a variety of means besides transfer).
+As reported by Scott Jaschik for Inside Higher Ed: “The strategic plan will also result in an additional 125 students being admitted each year (through a variety of means besides transfer).
 When four classes are admitted, the existing number of undergraduates, 5,200, will go up by 500.
-In expanding, the university said that it would make “a concerted effort to identify and attract more students from low-income families and ensure these students receive the support they need once they are on campus.”
+In expanding, the university said that it would make ‘a concerted effort to identify and attract more students from low-income families and ensure these students receive the support they need once they are on campus.’
 (This is the second time in a decade that Princeton has increased the size of its undergraduate student body and linked those increases to efforts to diversify.)”

 All eight Ivies will soon admit transfer students.
 Welcome back, Princeton.

 A New Era in Ivy League Transfer Admissions